dthabata/dthabata/README.md

   currentFocus: "#50DaysOfCode challenge on React and TypeScript",
   funFacts: {
     tastes: ["loves animals", "enjoys homeoffice", "passionate about all cultures"],
-    quirks: "can get caught singing in the shower sometimes...", },
+    quirks: ["can mix English in the middle of a conversation", "can get caught singing in the shower sometimes..."], },
 };
 ```